Gated Adaptation for Continual Learning in Human Activity Recognition: Experimental Results

 Replay-based methods represent a fundamentally different tradeoff: they achieve stronger performance by maintaining a memory buffer of past samples, incurring additional storage costs and, in the case of sensor data, potential privacy implications.
 We include this comparison to contextualize our results within the broader continual learning landscape.\looseness=-1

 Table~\ref{tab:replay} presents results for Dark Experience Replay (DER)~\cite{buzzega2020darkexperiencegeneralcontinual} and its extension DER++, both using a buffer of 500 samples.
 As expected, replay-based methods achieve higher final accuracy than replay-free approaches, with DER++ reaching 90.1\% on PAMAP2 compared to 77.7\% for our method.
-However, this performance gap must be weighed against several practical considerations.\looseness=-1
+However, this performance gap must be weighed against several practical considerations, which we now quantify directly rather than describe qualitatively.\looseness=-1

-First, replay methods require training the full backbone, updating 100\% of model parameters per task compared to only 1.7\% for our approach.
-This translates to significantly higher computational cost and energy consumption per training step: an important consideration for on-device learning on battery-powered wearables.\looseness=-1
+First, replay methods require training the full backbone, updating 100\% of model parameters per task compared to only 2.5\% for our approach.
+As reported in Table~\ref{tab:efficiency}, this difference is concrete: our method updates roughly 0.19M parameters per task versus 7.44M for full-backbone methods.
+Because no gradient flows through the frozen backbone, the measured per-step training cost falls to 0.60× that of full-backbone training and peak training memory drops by about a quarter (e.g., 561 MB vs. 764 MB on PAMAP2), since optimizer state and activation gradients are not maintained for the backbone.
+All methods share an identical inference forward pass (1.67 GFLOPs per window), so these savings are in training cost rather than inference latency.\looseness=-1

 Second, storing 500 sensor samples requires persistent on-device memory that scales with buffer size.
+Concretely, each buffered window is the raw multi-sensor segment together with its label and stored logits; at a 500-sample buffer this amounts to 10.3 MB on PAMAP2, 17.2 MB on DSA, and 2.3 MB on UCI-HAR (Table~\ref{tab:efficiency}).
 For resource-constrained IoT devices such as smartwatches or fitness bands, this memory overhead may be prohibitive, particularly when multiple applications compete for limited storage.\looseness=-1

 Third, and perhaps most critically for IoT deployments, retaining raw accelerometer and gyroscope data raises privacy concerns.
 Movement patterns can reveal sensitive information about health conditions, daily routines, and behavioral profiles~\cite{lane2010survey}.
+Because the buffer stores raw sensor windows rather than compressed embeddings, this storage cost is simultaneously a privacy exposure: every retained window is fully reconstructable motion data.
 For applications such as elderly care monitoring or remote patient tracking, such data retention may conflict with privacy regulations or user expectations.
 Our replay-free approach achieves strong performance without storing any historical data, making it suitable for privacy-sensitive edge deployments.\looseness=-1